Rehab Centers Arlington County, VA

 Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center

 Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center is a residential rehabilitation facility in Arlington County, Virginia that is located in the 22203 zip code.
-It offers 90 day and 1 year rehab, residential detoxification and residential rehab.
-Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center provides treatment to women.
+It provides long-term residential treatment, residential detoxification and short term inpatient rehab.
+Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center offers treatment to women.

 Address: 200 North Glebe Road, Arlington, VA 22203 in Arlington County